• Skip to primary navigation

 While few products contain the controversial ingredient, more manufacturers will likely add wheat starch to their products to improve the taste and texture of gluten-free baked goods.

 I’m excited to see how the gluten-free market evolves and the role wheat starch will play in making gluten-free products taste, feel, and look better.
-But I worry about these products’ safety when it comes to people with wheat allergies and non-celiac gluten (wheat) sensitivities.
+But I worry about these products’ safety regarding people with wheat allergies and non-celiac gluten (wheat) sensitivities.

 Would you consume a product that contains gluten-free wheat starch?
 Or maybe you already have?
 Leave a comment to share with your gluten-free friends.